szakeetm/mySTLviewer/README.md

 ### Shader compilation errors

-Check that the `shaders/` directory is copied to your build directory.
-CMake should handle this automatically.
+Check that the `shaders/` directory is in the same location as the executable.
+When double-clicking the executable in macOS Finder, the working directory is automatically adjusted to the executable's location.
+CMake copies shaders to the build directory automatically.

+### Model appears transparent or has missing faces

+- Toggle back-face culling with **C** (default is OFF)
+- The triangulation system automatically corrects triangle orientation to match facet normals
+- Use **N** to visualize facet normals (magenta) and verify geometry

 ### Enable OpenMP (parallel pivot picking) on macOS